Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Nylon Print Sample:

-Bambu Lab X1 3D printer showcasing a white spiral object on its print bed, highlighting precision and capabilities.
+Bambu Lab X1 3D printer with a white 3D-printed spiral part on the print bed, showcasing its precision and capabilities in a commercial setting.

 TPU Print Sample: The Airless Tennis Ball was successfully printed in TPU 98A, giving about 50% of a real tennis ball’s bounce.